-- At least one Kubernetes or SUSE CaaS Platform cluster available on your network. - The virtual-host-gatherer-Kubernetes package installed on the Uyuni Server. - Kubernetes version 1.5.0 or higher, or SUSE CaaS Platform. - Docker version 1.12 or higher on the container build host.
+- At least one Kubernetes cluster available on your network. - The virtual-host-gatherer-Kubernetes package installed on the Uyuni Server. - Kubernetes version 1.5.0 or higher. - Docker version 1.12 or higher on the container build host.

-10.5.1.
+10.4.1.
 Create a Kubernetes VHM